Prathwalker/GIF-Finder/README.md

-Sure, here's a GitHub repository description for a GIF finder website using the GIPHY API:

----

 ## GIF Finder Website

 This repository contains the code for a dynamic GIF finder website powered by the GIPHY API.
 Users can easily search for GIFs, view trending GIFs, and explore a vast library of animated content.